Infinix Note 50X Review 2025: Is It Better Value Than vivo T4X & iQOO Z10X?

 Great Connectivity and Smart Additions

-You can choose to use two SIM cards or one SIM plus a microSD card if you need more storage.
+You are free to use two SIMs or one SIM and microSD card in case you want additional storage.

 Call Quality and Microphones